lace-wing/lacy-ubc-math-project/manual.typ

 These title and authors given to ```typc setup()``` are also saved to PDF metadata, which is reflected in the PDF document properties.

 / Caveat: At this point, only one name format, "first last", is in the defaults.
 Contribution is welcome.
-  But, how could Zhangsan (张三) and Yamada Hanako (山田花子) work-around to get their name displayed correctly?
+  But, how could Zhangsan and Yamada Hanako work-around to get their name displayed correctly?
 See Advanced [TODO].

 == Reusable Content
 Since one group can take on multiple projects, it is wise to save common features like the members' information and the group name for multiple uses.